Normalised/angular-iron/readme.md

     myCursor.set('New Data')
 ```

-If you only use the state data in the template (i.e. just copying from state to scope) you don't have to supply an
+If you only use the state data in the template, i.e. copying from state to scope, you don't have to supply an
-update method for the 3rd parameter, just leave it and a default updater will be applied which just copies from
+update method for the 3rd parameter.
-state to scope

 ```CoffeeScript
 class SomeOtherController